MODEL OF CARE

 • Identify the key role of stakeholders at each level of care and current practice recommendations.

-Health professionals can visit the Clinical Toolkit for support to deliver the best care to children and adults across the lifespan.
+Health professionals can visit the Resource Hub for support to deliver the best care to children and adults across the lifespan.

 Population-level Prevention

-Enabling environments, communities and places that encourage positive lifestyle behaviours to promote a healthy weight.
+Enabling environments, communities and places that encourage positive health behaviours.

 Population-level Prevention